-At ~12°S the measured oxygen distributions for December 2012 and October 2015 are quite similar in the upwelling region at the easternmost station pair with oxygen concentrations of less than 5 umol kg-1 (Fig. 10).
-The oxygen concentration between the isopycnals σ{θ} = 25.6 and 25.8 kg m-3 was even lower in October 2015 than in December 2012 in the upwelling region east of ~77°30'W (Fig. 10).
-However, below the oxycline below 50 m depth, temperature, salinity and oxygen concentrations (Fig. 11f) were higher in October 2015 than in December 2012 and indicate the transition to El Niño conditions.
+At ~12°S the measured oxygen distributions for December 2012 and October 2015 are quite similar in the upwelling region at the easternmost station pair with oxygen concentrations of less than 5 μ mol kg-1 (Fig. 9).
+The oxygen concentration between the isopycnals σ{θ} = 25.6 and 25.8 kg m-3 was even lower in October 2015 than in December 2012 in the upwelling region east of ~77°30'W (Fig. 9).
+However, below the oxycline below 50 m depth, temperature, salinity and oxygen concentrations (Supplement Fig. 7f) were higher in October 2015 than in December 2012 and indicate the transition to El Niño conditions.
 The seasonal signal in the time-series station at ~12°S, 77°30'W shows a shallower 15°C isotherm and oxycline depth of about 20 m in October than in December (Graco et al., 2016), hence the deeper oxycline in October 2015 compared to December 2012 is not a seasonal signal but an El Niño influence.
-The nutrient distribution at the shelf at ~12°S (Fig. 11) also shows El Niño influence with lower phosphate and silicate in October 2015 than in December 2012.
+The nutrient distribution at the shelf at ~12°S (Supplement Fig. S7) also shows El Niño influence with lower phosphate and silicate in October 2015 than in December 2012.
 This is in agreement with the observed increase in temperature and salinity, and the lower phosphate and silicate at the time series station at ~12°S during the strong 1997/1998 El Niño (Graco et al., 2016).
-Under El Niño conditions upwelling is reduced and this prevents nutrients such as phosphate and silicate from becoming enriched in the mixed layer.
-Nitrate and nitrite are different, however, because their distributios are driven more by oxygen availability, which regulates nitrification and denitrification.
-Indeed, nitrate was lower and nitrite was higher in December 2012 than in October 2015, with nitrite reaching 5.4 μmol L-1 at 75 m in December 2012 (Fig. 11) consistent with the observations of Kock et al. (2016).
-At the depths of the high nitrite concentrations in December 2012, very low oxygen concentrations of less than 2 μmol kg-1 were measured.
+However, nitrate is lower and nitrite higher in December 2012 than in October 2015, with nitrite reaching 5.4 μmol L-1 at 75 m in December 2012 (Supplement Fig. S7) consistent with the observations of Kock et al. (2016).
+At the depths of the high nitrite concentrations very low oxygen concentrations of less than 2 μmol kg-1 were measured.
 Under low oxygen conditions incomplete nitrification, incomplete denitrification, or a combination of both, can result in accumulations of nitrite (e.g. Codispoti and Christensen 1985; Gruber 2008; Brockmann and Morgenroth 2010), as was likely the case during 2012.
-The higher oxygen concentrations in the ODZ at ~12°S during October 2015 would have prevented the build-up of nitrite, as under these conditions denitrification shuts off and nitrification goes to completion, producing more nitrate.
+The higher oxygen concentrations in the ODZ at ~12°S during October 2015 would have prevented the build-up of nitrite, as under these conditions denitrification shuts off and nitrification goes to completion.

-Another notable difference between December 2012 and October 2015 at ~12°S is the lower N:P ratios in the upper 150 m during 2012 vs. 2015 (Fig. S6e).
+Another notable difference between December 2012 and October 2015 at ~12°S is the lower N:P ratios in the upper 150 m during 2012 vs. 2015 (Fig. S7e).
 Again, higher oxygen concentrations in the upper 150 m during 2015 El Nino probably reduced the impact of fixed N loss processes on the N:P signatures of near-surface waters.
 These results imply that El Nino conditions could, at least, partially alleviate phytoplankton N limitation due to the reduction in the magnitude of denitrification.
 While it is beyond the scope of the focus of this study, it would be interesting to examine whether this increase in N:P ratios during the 2015 El Nino impacted the phytoplankton communities within this region.
 The expectation that they may have impacted the phytoplankton communities is certainly reasonable (Rousseaux and Gregg, 2012), as Hauss et al. (2012) observed an increase in diatom biomass when the NO3-:PO43- ratios of water collected from the Peruvian upwelling region were increased.